 How Much You Should Have in Your 401(k)

-For the example below, we input age 25, a retirement age of 67, and an average expected lifestyle.
+For the example below, we input an age of 25, a retirement age of 67, and an average expected lifestyle.

 |Age||Annual Income||Approximate 401(k) Income Multiple||Recommended 401(k) Balance|